backstitch/api/README.md

 ###### token
 _required_

-To obtain a token, you must first log in to the backstitch and set the topic to allow api calls in the topic editor.
-This will generate the token that will identify the topic.
+To obtain a token, you must first log into backstitch and from with inisde the topic editor set the topic to allow api calls.
+This will generate a secure token to identify the topic.

 * * *
 ###### count